AGE in Food: Are You What You Eat?

 Dietary intake of AGE appears to affect blood vessel inflammation and oxidation of “bad” cholesterol, leading to increased atherosclerosis or “hardening of the arteries.”

 Although supplements may be beneficial, few have been rigorously tested and therefore self-prescription without physician oversight is discouraged.

 Alternatively reductions in the negative consequences of AGE products can be achieved by eating a “whole-foods” diet free of highly-processed, high-fat foods and by avoiding fried or broiled foods.

-), an antioxidant supplement, gained additional footing in the quest for legitimacy as effective treatment of painful diabetes neuropathy this past month.
-ALA
+Alpha-lipoic acid (ALA), an antioxidant supplement, gained additional footing in the quest for legitimacy as effective treatment of painful diabetes neuropathy this past month.

 Reductions in symptoms were similar for all groups suggesting 600mg per day is an adequate and effective dose.

 Previous studies suggested higher doses around 1200mg/day may be necessary because absorption has been questioned.

 Side effects were dose dependent and included nausea, vertigo and vomiting.

 (Reference: Zeigler et al. “Treatment with Alpha-Lipoic Acid Improves Symptomatic Peripheral Neuropathy”.
 Diabetes Care.
 2006.
 29: 2365-2370.)

 Ryan Bradley, ND, MPH is a naturopathic doctor, clinical researcher and epidemiologist in San Diego, CA. He is Assistant Director of Research at the National College of Natural Medicine in Portland, OR.
 In addition to his research, he is a practicing clinician specializing in natural and integrative approaches to treating type 2 diabetes, chronic kidney disease and heart disease at Pacific Pearl La Jolla.